Jill Biden will lead new initiative to boost federal government research into women's health

 Shriver said women make up two-thirds of those afflicted with Alzheimer's disease and multiple sclerosis, and represent more than three-fourths of those who are diagnosed with an auto-immune disease.

-“The bottom line is that we can’t treat or prevent them from becoming sick if we have not infested in funding the necessary research," Shriver said on the call.
+“The bottom line is that we can’t treat or prevent them from becoming sick if we have not invested in funding the necessary research," Shriver said on the call.
 “That changes today.”

-Jennifer Klein, director of the White House Gender Policy Council, said the leaders of agencies important to women's health research will participate in the initiative, including those from the Departments of Health and Human Services, Veterans Affairs, Defense and the National Institutes of Health, among others.
+Jennifer Klein, director of the White House Gender Policy Council, said the leaders of government departments and agencies important to women's health research will participate, including those from the Departments of Health and Human Services, Veterans Affairs, Defense and the National Institutes of Health, among others.

+Women's health issues were raised by most of the women on the Senate health committee during its recent confirmation hearing on Dr. Monica Bertagnolli's nomination to become permanent director of the National Institutes of Health, one of the world's leading biomedical research agencies.
+Bertagnolli gave a broad answer in which she said far too little is known about women's health through all stages of life.

 The president also wants collaboration with the scientific, private sector and philanthropic communities.